FFMG/myoddweb.piger/monitor/api/python/Doc/library/importlib.rst

       module and *path* will be the value of :attr:`__path__` from the parent package.
 If a spec cannot be found, ``None`` is returned.
-      When passed in, ``target`` is a module object that the finder may use to make a more educated about what spec to return.
+      When passed in, ``target`` is a module object that the finder may use to make a more educated guess about what spec to return.

       .. versionadded:: 3.4